 What are the most competitive courses at LSE?

 All of LSE’s courses are extremely competitive, however the most competitive courses are: Economics with Economic History, Government and History, Government and Economics, Social Policy and Economics, and Politics and International Relations.
-All of these courses have acceptance rates below 10%.
 The Profs have expert tutors who can offer dedicated application support for each of these degree programmes and help you to reach the A level grades required for entry.

 Is LSE a Russell Group university?